 Skip to main content

-Belfast city region consists of urban and rural areas, and this project will assess the benefits provided by trees in both of these areas.
-The ecosystem services that will be valued are carbon capture, air pollution removal, and avoided surface runoff.
+Belfast city region consists of urban and rural areas, and this project has assessed the benefits provided by trees in both of these areas.
+The ecosystem services that have been valued include carbon capture, air pollution removal, and avoided surface runoff.

-The amenity value of the trees will be calculated using CAVAT (Capital Asset Valuation of Amenity Trees).
+The amenity value of the trees has been calculated using CAVAT (Capital Asset Valuation of Amenity Trees).

 This work is part Belfast's One Million Trees initiative and is funded by Belfast City Council.